 If financial profits and fun are what you’re after, you might get a better idea of how to achieve this after reading these stats.

-Top 10 Key Points of the Latest Airbnb Statistics
+10 Key Points of the Latest Airbnb statistics for 2022

-- The average Airbnb occupancy rate in the US is 48%.
+- The average Airbnb stay duration in 2020 in the US grew by 74%.

 Airbnb Growth Statistics

 1. Airbnb accounted for 19% of the US lodging market in 2018.

 (Statista) (Second Measure)